 - Capital Conservation Buffer (CCB): consisting of Common Equity Tier 1, equal to an additional requirement of 2.5%.
 The Bank of Italy, unlike other national regulatory authorities, decided to apply the capital conservation buffer in full to all banks starting from 2014; - Countercyclical Capital Buffer: also consisting of Tier 1 capital, this must be accumulated during periods of economic growth in order to deal with potential future losses based on a specific ratio determined on a national basis.
-The Bank of Italy, as the authority designated to adopt macro-prudential measures in the banking sector, published the document with which it decided to maintain the ratio of the Countercyclical Capital Buffer (CCB) at a level equal to 0%; - Additional buffers for Global & Other Systemically Important Institutions (G-SII & O-SII): both consisting of Tier 1 capital, they refer directly to entities of particular importance on a global or
+The Bank of Italy, as the authority designated to adopt macro-prudential measures in the banking sector, published the document with which it decided to maintain the ratio of the Countercyclical Capital Buffer (CCB) at a level equal to 0%;

-- national scale.
-The buffer for G-SII may vary between a minimum level of 1% and a maximum of 3.5%, while that for O-SII exclusively has a non-binding maximum threshold equal to 2%; this is not applicable to the illimity Group; - Systemic risk buffer: equal to at least 1% of the related exposures to risk, this is determined by each individual Member State and essentially serves to mitigate long-term non-cyclical macro-prudential risk, and therefore to deal with negative consequences related to unexpected systemic crises.
+- Additional buffers for Global & Other Systemically Important Institutions (G-SII & O-SII): both consisting of Tier 1 capital, they refer directly to entities of particular importance on a global or national scale.
+The buffer for G-SII may vary between a minimum level of 1% and a maximum of 3.5%, while that for O-SII exclusively has a non-binding maximum threshold equal to 2%; this is not applicable to the illimity Group; - Systemic risk buffer: equal to at least 1% of the related exposures to risk, this is determined by each individual Member State and essentially serves to mitigate long-term non-cyclical macroprudential risk, and therefore to deal with negative consequences related to unexpected systemic crises.
+It should be noted that during the first half of 2024, the Bank of Italy activated this buffer, deciding to apply a SyRB equal to 1.0% of risk-weighted credit and counterparty exposures to Italian residents to all banks authorized in Italy.
+The target rate of 1.0% must be achieved gradually by establishing a buffer equal to 0.5% of relevant exposures by 31 December 2024, and the remaining 0.5% by 30 June 2025.

-The sum of the regulatory requirements and the additional reserves determines the minimum level of capital conservation required of banking groups at the consolidated level and of banks not belonging to banking groups; for 2022, considering the obligation to keep a capital conservation buffer equal to 2.5% of risk-weighted assets, this level is as follows:
+The sum of the regulatory requirements and the additional reserves determines the minimum level of capital conservation required from banking groups at the consolidated level and from banks not belonging to banking groups; for 2025, considering the obligation to keep a capital conservation buffer equal to 2.5% of risk-weighted assets, this level is as follows:

 - CET1 equal to 7%;

 - Tier 1 equal to 8.5%;

-- Total capital ratio equal to 10.5%.
+- Total Capital ratio equal to 10.5%.